 The danger of logic¶

-Ancaps are a sparkling example of what might be a way deeper insight I'm starting to have: logic is dangerous.
+Ancaps are a great example of what might be a way deeper insight I'm starting to have: logic is dangerous.
 A misguided loyalty to "logic" can lead you to some very dark places ideologically.

 Ancaps have their "logic" showing that aggression is never okay period, and they'll follow this anywhere.
 Since the logic is so clear and vindictive to them, it starts to replace their conscience as a moral compass.
 And the bigger the disparity gets, the more I suspect they decide that their "conscience" is just biased emotions and not even a reliabale moral compass.
 Almost no Ancap makes any reference to conscience anywhere.
 They don't believe in it anymore.
 To them, adherence to self-ownership has become the definition of good.